kcp-dev/enhancements/keps/sharding/logical-cluster-migration.md

 ## Motivation

-Shards grow with time, as do the workspaces they contain.
+Shards grow with time, as do the logical clusters they contain.

 Currently a kcp instance can scale horizontally by adding more shards or vertically by increasing the available resources for a shard.